In the most basic sense, the LIT Strength Machine is really just a water rower with anchor points for attaching resistance bands.

 Remember those anchors I just mentioned?

-Well, LIT includes a pair of 20 lb bands and a set of handles with any purchase of this machine.
-By connecting these bands to the anchors on the rower, you can do a whole lot of different exercises.
+Well, LIT includes a pair of 20 lb bands and a set of handles with any purchase of this machine and by connecting these bands to the anchors on the rower, you can do a whole lot of different exercises.

 There are a few other resistance bands and foam rollers you can purchase through LIT if you like, but the bands and the rower are what make up the LIT Strength Machine.